robmcvey/i-love-lamp/ubuntu/mysql/README.md

 ## Users

-Add any users we require for remote connections:
+Add any users we require for remote connections.
+Remember the following!

+<blockquote>MySQL permits one extra connection on top of the max_connections limit which is reserved for the database user having SUPER privilege in order to diagnose connection problems.
+Normally the administrator user has this SUPER privilege.
+You should avoid granting SUPER privilege to app users.</blockquote>

 ```
 CREATE USER 'foo'@'%' IDENTIFIED BY 'password';